Arlington Sports Hall of Fame

 Arlington, Virginia

-(Bishop O’Connell HS Class of 1985)
+O’Connell Class of 2007 - Soccer

 The Arlington Sports Hall of Fame honors those from the community who have excelled as an athlete, coach or other contributor to sports, and through such achievement have gained state or national recognition.